hyperledger/fabric-docs-i18n/docs/source/glossary.rst

 Instantiate - 实例化
 -----------

 The process of starting and initializing a chaincode application on a specific channel.
 After instantiation, peers that have the chaincode installed can accept chaincode invocations.

-在特定通道上启动和初始化链码应用的过程。实例化完成后，装有链码的节点可以接受链码调用。
-（译注：在lccc中将链码数据保存到状态中，然后部署并执行Init方法）
+This method was used in the previous version of the chaincode lifecycle.
+For the current procedure used to start a chaincode on a channel in the new Fabric chaincode lifecycle introduced in the v2.0 Alpha release, see Chaincode-definition_.

 .. _Invoke: